 Positive covenants for maintenance and/or repair

-A positive covenant may be imposed requiring the maintenance and/or repair of the site of a new or existing easement (or the land subject to the burden of an easement) by either the dominant tenement (land benefited) and/or servient tenement (land burdened) of that easement see s.88BA(1) Conveyancing Act 1919.
+A positive covenant may be imposed requiring the maintenance and/or repair of the site of a new or existing easement (and/or other land that is subject to the burden of an easement) by either the dominant tenement (land benefited) and/or servient tenement (land burdened) of that easement: see section 88BA(1) Conveyancing Act 1919.

 Creation